You are here

 Always free to the public, the Archives offers up some of Georgia's most unique historical treasures - all but two state constitutions, land records you can't find online, unique tax records, compilations of letters by Georgia colonists, maps dating back for centuries and, most interesting, the Archives stores and preserves - in a vault within a larger vault - the original physical copy of the 1732 Georgia charter.

-A mix of modernist architecture and quaint interior design, the Archives creates an almost idyllic atmosphere, its large windows flooding natural light into the Reference Room, its polished wood bookshelves and wood panel ceiling inviting nostaglia.
+A mix of modernist architecture and quaint interior design, the Archives creates an almost idyllic atmosphere, its large windows flooding natural light into the Reference Room, its polished wood bookshelves and wood panel ceiling inviting nostalgia.
 Although the visitors are almost all genealogical researchers, retirees looking to track down stories about their great-great-grandparents, you can just as easily imagine in this environment a graduate student working on his dissertation or a history professor researching her next article.

 The bookshelves hold sometimes mundane, sometimes surprising accounts of Georgia history.
 Alongside records of Gwinnett County churches and executive council meeting minutes, you'll find absorbing accounts, like this opening of What the People Want: